Oasia Hotel Downtown

 Oasia Hotel Downtown is a 27-story mixed-use hotel and office skyscraper in the Downtown Core district of Singapore.
+It is part of the Oasia Hotel brand managed by Far East Hospitality Management.
 Its exterior includes 21 species of climbing plants on its facade.
 The building's exterior, constructed atop vertical grid panels, will appear more "furry" over time, with only specks of its orange, pink and maroon aluminium mesh exterior remaining visible.
 About 40 percent of the building's volume consists of communal green space elevated vertically into the skyscraper.

 The building was designed by the architectural firm WOHA and developed by the Far East Organization.
 It opened in April 2016.
 It received the 2018 award for "Best Tall Building in the World" from the Council on Tall Buildings and Urban Habitat.

 Concept and design

 The goal for the design of this structure was to create a response to the concrete uniformity of Singapore's business district.
 The primary architect, Wong Mun Summ of Woha, said that the building emphasized sustainability over consumption.
 Mimicking a natural ecosystem, vertically planted flowers and vines attract fauna like insects and squirrels.
 Furniture and interiors for the building were designed by Spanish architect and designer Patricia Urquiola.
 In all, the building has about 60 levels worth of green walls which are overlaid onto the building's red facade.

 In addition, four communal sky gardens are cut into the building, allowing for natural ventilation of the public spaces in lieu of air conditioning.
 Plants, trees and water features in the elevated gardens also attract wildlife, including insects and birds.
 The building, which replaced a park, provides about ten times the greenery of the previous site area.
-Approximately 40 percent of the building's volume is dedicated to open-air sky terraces About 18 species of wildlife have been attracted to the building, comparable to nearby parks, according to a biodiversity study conducted by BioSEA.
+Approximately 40 percent of the building's volume is dedicated to open-air sky terraces.
+About 18 species of wildlife have been attracted to the building, comparable to nearby parks, according to a biodiversity study conducted by BioSEA.

 The building sites on a 50 meter by 50 meter plot of land.
 It has a barrel-shaped roof, whose facade does not contain climbing vines.
 The intent of the design is to mimic a bouquet with a green stem once the creepers on the building's facade are fully-grown.

 No mechanical ventilation is needed for the hotel rooms or offices because of the open-sided sky gardens.
 Water for irrigation of the plant life comes from rainfall.